The most popular varieties sold at your local market are, Covington Sweet Potato, O’Henry Sweet Potato, and the Japanese Sweet Potato.

 Himalayan salt and fresh black pepper to taste

 6 dried figs

 12 scallions or green onions (white and green parts), cut into 1 1/2 inch segments

 Preheat oven to 475 degrees.
 Scrub potatoes and slice each one into wedges.

-Toss wedges with 3 tablespoons of olive oil, s teaspoons of Himalayan salt, and a few grinds of black pepper.
+Toss wedges with 3 tablespoons of olive oil, 2 teaspoons of Himalayan salt, and a few grinds of black pepper.
 Spread on a baking sheet.
-Sprinkle and roast until soft, about 25 minutes.
+Roast until soft, about 25 minutes.

 Meanwhile, place the dried figs in a medium saucepan with lemon zest, juice, ginger, and 1 tablespoon of sugar.
 Cover with fresh water by 2 inches.
 Bring to a boil and simmer until figs return to plump fig pose.